gdcc/exporter-transformer/README.md

-# Transformer (JSON or XML) Exporter for Dataverse
+# Transformer Exporter for Dataverse

 This exporter allows you to have up to 100 exporters using a single pre-built JAR file.
 You can add new exporters by adding directories into the exporters directory (see the Installation section below) and placing (and editing) the configuration (`config.json`) and the transformation (`transformer.json`, `transformer.py` or `transformer.xsl`, see also the examples below) files in it.